Yash-Aparajit/Stock-Price-Prediction-Using-Facebook-Prophet/README.md

 - `prophet`
 - `plotly`

+## How to Run

+-Clone the Repository
+-Install Dependencies
+-Download Historical Data
+-Run the Script

 ## Conclusion
 This project demonstrates the use of time series forecasting with Prophet to predict stock prices.
 It offers a simple approach to analyzing stock trends and can be extended to other companies for similar predictions.